oracle/weblogic-kubernetes-operator/README.md

 Please refer to [Scaling a WebLogic cluster](site/scaling.md) for more information.

-## Shutting down a domain

-Please refer to [Shutting down a domain](site/shutdown-domain.md) for information about how to shut down a domain running in Kubernetes.

 ## Load balancing with an Ingress controller or a web server